MicahWallace/MicahWallace/README.md

 ### 👋 Hi, I’m @MicahWallace

-I am an Information Technology Professional with a love for Family, life, computer security and Flying!
+I am an Information Technology Professional with a love for Family, Life, Computer Security and Flying!

 - 📫 How to reach me
   -  Check out my website www.micahwallace.ca